jamesl1001/deviantART-API/README.md

 `$url`: DeviantArt feed url `http://backend.deviantart.com/rss.xml?q=gallery:[deviant name]/[gallery]`

-`$limit`: Limit the number of deviations returned
+`$limit`: Limit the number of deviations to be displayed

-`$start`: How many deviations to skip before returning
+`$start`: How many deviations to skip before displaying the rest